-Foreclosures hit a record high in late 2010, a detriment of risky lending behavior among some of the nation’s biggest banks.
-Almost three years later, a report from the Alliance for a Just Society, a grassroots coalition focused on economic, racial and social inequalities, shows a mortgage crisis that is still far from over.
+Foreclosures hit a record high in late 2010, a detriment of the risky lending behavior among some of the nation's biggest banks known as "Foreclosuregate."
+The fallout was lasting.
 In 2012 alone, the U.S. suffered a total loss of wealth of $192.6 billion, the result of a hefty amount of foreclosures.

-This RealtyTrac data accounts for an average decline in property value of the foreclosed home anywhere from 22 to 28 percent, conservatively.
-With a 28 percent decline on a foreclosed home comes a 4 percent decline on neighboring homes. meaning a nearby home with an initial property value of $250,000 could see almost a $10,000 decline, just by being in a quarter-mile radius of a foreclosed home.
+The average decline in property value of a foreclosed home is anywhere from 22 to 28 percent, conservatively.
+With a 28 percent decline on a foreclosed home comes a 4 percent decline on neighboring homes - meaning a nearby home with an initial property value of $250,000 could see almost a $10,000 decline, just by being in a quarter-mile radius of a foreclosed home.

 This decline in surrounding property values is, in large part, due to appraisal procedure.
 An appraiser is responsible for evaluating a property's value and considers everything from the architectural structure to the school district.
 However, there is often such a wide array of factors that go into determining a home's value that appraisers turn to similar nearby houses, known as "comparables," for base values.

 Bob Hunt, former director of the National Association of Realtors, suggests using a foreclosure as a comparable may not be ideal, but may be necessary.
 "In a normal market, it is widely thought that using distress sales as comparables is inappropriate because such sales are atypical," said Hunt.
 "That can hardly be said of the market today or of the past few years.
 In many areas distress sales comprise 30 to 40 percent of total activity."

 Foreclosures also tend to have an effect on a potential buyer's perception of the area.